 The completed application and the Personal Statement Essay should be sent to the Office of Cultural Diversity, 795 Main Street, Buffalo, New York 14203 to the attention of Milagros Ramos, by December 1, 2017.

 An e-mail confirmation will be sent to verify receipt of your application.

-The recipient of the award will be asked to come if possible and to receive the award at the annual Martin Luther King Jr. celebration that will take place on Sunday, January 18, 2015 at 10:30 A. M. at Blessed Trinity Church in Buffalo, NY.
+The recipient of the award will be asked to come if possible and to receive the award at the annual Martin Luther King Jr. celebration that will take place on Sunday, January 14, 2018 at 10:00 A. M. at SS.
+Columba Brigid Church in Buffalo, NY.

 Thank you for your interest.